 When it comes to office chairs, there is no one-size-fits-all for everyone.
 Some people need chairs to accommodate their height a bit more than a standard chair might be able to offer.
 For example, many chairs are big and tall, only left to accommodate users that have a taller or wider frame by having a wider and deeper seat pan and taller chair backs.

 If you are looking for the best ergonomic office chair for a short person, you know that you have come to the right place!

 Some petite chairs offer similar accommodations, but without the ergonomic benefits of full-sized chairs.
 Smaller seat pans and shorter chair heights can make petite chairs more comfortable for short people, but without the state-of-the-art benefits, everyone has come to know in the 21st century.
 Smaller users who may find a petite chair slightly uncomfortable have an option that is a full-size chair, but thanks to its customization options, can accommodate a user of all heights, even some of the shortest professionals in the business.

-To give you an idea of measurements, the seat height for petite chairs usually ranges from 20-23″H. The back height for standard chairs can range anywhere from 21″H to 27″H, while the back height of petite chairs is typically is around 21″H. The choice chair for short professionals that we’ll highlight in this article features a back of 21.4 inches.
+To give you an idea of measurements, the seat height for petite chairs usually ranges from 20-23″H. The back height for standard chairs can range anywhere from 21″H to 27″H, while the back height of petite chairs is typically around 21″H. The best office chairs for short professionals that we’ll highlight in this article feature a back of 21.4 inches.

 Height Doesn’t Matter with these Ergonomic Office chairs

 Is your 5-feet flat height making it difficult for you to find a comfortable office chair?
 That wouldn’t be a surprise.
 In a recent survey, the average height for American men is 5’9 while 5’4″ is the standard for women.
 And almost all office chairs in the market today cater to the standard height or even taller.